Sandbird/EMS-Epoch-Mission-System/README.md

 <b>Repack your mission PBO using PBO Manager and replace your existing _mission_.pbo file</b>

-<b>Next year follows the integration of DayZ Bandit AI ,the current AI will be removed then</b>
+<b>Early 2014 follows the integration of DayZ Bandit AI ,the current AI will be removed then</b>